Effective Beginning Catalog Term: Fall 2018 (550)

-The RN to BSN Program at St. Petersburg College affords registered nurses the opportunity to obtain a Bachelor of Science degree in Nursing.
+The RN to BSN Program at St. Petersburg College affords registered nurses the opportunity to obtain a Bachelor of Science degree in Nursing delivered in either a face-to-face or online format.
 The program gives nurses a solid foundation for advancing their career or preparing for graduate nursing study.
-The program focuses on leadership, management, theory, research, and community and public health.
-Courses are delivered in either a face-to-face or online format.
+The program focuses on leadership and management, evidence-based practice, health promotion and risk reduction in communities, ethical issues, and healthcare needs of diverse populations.

 The Academic Pathway is a tool for students that lists the following items: